Cancer and Pain Management

 With hypnosis, a psychologist or trained clinician guides you into an altered state of consciousness.
-This helps you to focus or narrow your attention to reduce discomfort.
+This helps you to focus or narrow your attention to reduce mild pain.

 Using mental images of sights, sounds, tastes, smells, and feelings can help shift attention away from the pain.

 Distraction is often used to help children, especially babies.
-Using colorful, moving objects or singing songs, telling stories, or looking at books or videos can distract preschoolers.
-Older children and adults may find watching TV or listening to music helpful.
+Using colorful, moving objects, or singing songs, telling stories, or looking at books or videos can distract preschoolers.
+Older children and adults may find it helpful to watch TV or listen to music.
 Use distraction appropriately, and not in place of an explanation of what to expect.

-Relaxation exercises include deep breathing and stretching and can often reduce discomfort.
+Relaxation exercises include deep breathing and stretching.
+They can often reduce mild pain.

-Other nonpharmacological pain management may use alternative therapies.
-These include comfort therapy, physical and occupational therapy, psychosocial therapy/counseling, and neurostimulation to better manage and reduce pain.
-Examples of these nonpharmacological pain management techniques include the following:
+Other nonmedicine pain management may use alternative therapies.
+These include comfort therapy, physical and occupational therapy, talk therapy (counseling), and neurostimulation to better manage and reduce pain.
+Examples of these nonmedicine pain management techniques include the following: